ExtendScript/extendscript-modules/aes/patch/README.md

 ## Fills
-This is a collection of methods for [ExtendScript](https://en.wikipedia.org/wiki/ExtendScript) that we get used to in other environments.
+Modules that we get used to in other environments.

   - [ ] clearInterval
   - [ ] clearTimeout